Retreat of the month

 • Benefits: Increases flexibility, detoxifies the body, and builds stamina.

-Ideal For: Individuals who enjoy a consistent, challenging practise in a heated environment.
+Ideal For: Individuals who enjoy a consistent, challenging practice in a heated environment.

 Iyengar Yoga